Morpher-io/MorpherProtocol/README.md

 git submodule update --init --recursive
 ```

-## How to run the Tests
+## 2. How to run the Tests
 Tests are implemented using [Foundry](https://book.getfoundry.sh).

 Run the following commands to start the test suite. 😎
 * Run `forge test` to run the tests

-If you want to see exactly what assertions are being made, you can take a look at the `test_forge` folder.
+If you want to see exactly what assertions are being made, you can take a look at the `tests` folder.
+Tests can also be executed using `forge test -vvv` for a verbose debug output.

+## Local Dev Environment

+There is a setup for a local development environment.
+This will:

+1. Start anvil with a Polygon Mainnet Fork
+2. Download the old sources from the polygonscan block explorer
+3. Override Storage slots for Proxy Admins, as well as AccessControl Roles with local Addresses
+4. Run the deployment script which checks for storage slot errors and deploys the contracts

+`./helpers/chainfork/start.sh`

 # Smart Contract Components